TheSlowGrowth/daisyHat/README.md

 - `cmake/` contains cmake functions
 - `docs/` contains documentation and guides
+- `docker/` contains files to build the github action runner docker image
 - `examples/` contains a usage example with two tests (one succeeds, one fails)
-- `python/` contains the python library for the host computer
+- `python/` contains the python library for the host computer / test runner
+- `scripts/` contains scripts for setup and run a daisyHat test runner
 - `src/` contains C++ library for the device firmware

-## Getting started
+## Getting started (running tests locally)

 1. Setup your toolchain with _CMake_, _make_, _gcc-arm-none-eabi_, _openocd_ and _Python3.9_
 2. Create a new repository for your tests